History of Hungary: Rivalry between communist leaders

 Following a turn in Moscow, where Georgy Malenkov, Nagy's primary patron, lost the power struggle against Nikita Khrushchev, Rákosi started a counterattack on Nagy.
-On 9 March 1955, the central committee of the Hungarian Working People's Party condemned Nagy for "rightist deviation".
-Hungarian newspapers joined the attacks, and Nagy was accused of being responsible for the country's economic problems.
+On 9 March 1955, the central committee of the Hungarian Working People's Party condemned Nagy for "rightist deviation", and Nagy was accused of being responsible for the country's economic problems.
 On 18 April, he was dismissed from his post by a unanimous vote of the National Assembly.
-Soon after, Nagy was even excluded from the party and temporarily retired from politics.
 Rákosi once again became the unchallenged leader of Hungary.

 Rákosi's second reign, however, did not last long.
-His power was undermined by a speech made by Khrushchev in February 1956, in which he denounced the policies of Stalin and his followers in eastern Europe, especially the attacks on Yugoslavia and the propagation of cults of personality.
-On 18 July 1956, visiting Soviet leaders removed Rákosi from all his positions, and he boarded a plane bound for the Soviet Union, never to return to Hungary.
+His power was undermined by a speech made by Khrushchev in February 1956, in which he denounced the policies of Stalin and his followers in eastern Europe.
+On 18 July 1956, visiting Soviet leaders removed Rákosi from all his positions, and he boarded a plane bound for the Soviet Union.
 But the Soviets made a major mistake by the appointment of his close friend and ally Gerő as his successor, who was equally unpopular and shared responsibility for most of Rákosi's crimes.

 The fall of Rákosi was followed by a flurry of reform agitation both inside and outside the party.
 Rajk and his fellow victims of the showcase trial of 1949 were cleared of all charges, and on 6 October 1956, the party authorized a reburial, which was attended by tens of thousands of people and became a silent demonstration against the crimes of the regime.
 On 13 October, it was announced that Nagy had been re-instated as a member of the party.